Diagnosis and Treatment of Talus Fractures in Wake County

 Talus Fracture Recovery Time

-Recovery from talus fractures varies depending on the severity and method to fix the fracture.
-Treated surgically or non-surgically, you will likely have to use crutches and a cast for anywhere from two weeks (for a simple, nonsurgical fracture), to 4 months or more as it heals.
-After the successful surgical or nonsurgical intervention, you still may experience stiffness or pain.
+Recovery from talus fractures varies depending on the severity and method used to fix the fracture.
+Whether your fracture is treated surgically or non-surgically, you will likely have to use crutches and a cast for anywhere from two weeks (for a simple, non-surgical fracture) to 4 months or more as your foot heals.
+After the successful surgical or non-surgical intervention, you still may experience stiffness or pain.
 In the future, you may develop arthritis in the joint.

 Since the primary cause of a talus fracture is usually a fall or accident, this type of injury is very difficult to prevent.
 However, proper treatment for your fracture will help you to heal properly and avoid additional complications in the future.